scubamount/scubamount.github.io/README.md

 * `Set-AutoLogonAndAD`
   * Invokes a command to any scalable list of remote machines that copies an encryption executable and uses regex syntax to change the password based on dynamic hostname, changes the password in Active Directory, deletes and adds fresh registry files, and then executes the encryption process on the auto logon machine.
 It records each action to a local log.
 * `Copy-UserToAnotherComputer`
-  * Invokes a command to a remote secondary machine which copies the user folder over from a remote primary machine and overwrites the user folder
+  * Invokes a command to a remote secondary machine which copies the user folder over from a remote primary machine and overwrites the user folder.
+This allows the administrator to easily transfer user profiles in a background process which is useful for computer transfers
 * `Set-ChangeADPassword`
   * Quickly and securely change the password of a user